Azimaizat02/webappproject/README.md

 - Ticket
 <br> Users can buy tickets for IIUM Futsal events and matches.
 It is a user-friendly ticketing system with safe online transactions that promotes event accessibility and community participation.
 - Standing/Match
-<br> Updates futsal league standings, player data, and match results in real time.
+<br> Updates futsal league standings, player data, and match results in real-time.
 Dynamic charts and tables display the team's performance and league standing, keeping spectators involved and informed about the competitive side of futsal. <br>

 <strong>Entity Relationship Diagram</strong> <br>
 ![Screenshot 2023-12-29 213000](https://github.com/Azimaizat02/INFO-3305_sport/assets/31058112/5fdb8f23-b74e-482b-bf26-17dc1bfba481)